mkaesz/launchdarkly-python-demo/README.md

    ```
    "SDK successfully initialized" means that the LaunchDarkly environment key has been found and a connection to the LaunchDarkly servers could be established.

-### Execute various API call to showcase the feature flags
+### Execute various API calls to showcase the feature flags

 1. No feature flag involved